mnemnion/mnemnion.github.io/source/_posts/2013-08-01-on-the-implementation-of-ggg.markdown

 Functions may call other functions, but it is exactly like calling other rules: the function gets the digest and the cursor, and returns false, or true and a new cursor.
 To simulate calling a generic function, and mostly for readability, there is a macro expansion mechanism.
 It's worth reiterating that functions may call each other in a way that is indirectly recursive, as long as a) the calling-cursor is moving forward between calls or b) the condition that creates the call is testing some value that is provably decreasing over the cycles.

+This does enable a limited form of data sharing, since we can call a function on a literal value.
+That function must return success and a cursor or failure, but the cursor may be discarded.
+This means one may pass a function a literal value that it then interns.
+It can then fail, allow one to pass information that the function would not validate, or succeed, allowing one to pass information which the function would validate.
+I believe this enables arbitrary data passing, with the understanding that there is no way to share variables, which are always equivalent to whatever literal value they happen to be holding.
+There is no concept of a passable reference.

 These will be somewhat weird macros, because they will be typed.
 One will be able to provide arguments to macros, indeed there is little point in having them otherwise.
 Those arguments will be provided in the form of rules at definition time and literal data at run time.
 The data must pass the type rule in order to be used.
 You may use `@`, the rule that always succeeds, if you wish.

 A great deal of what a parser must actually do can be done with selectors and rule-like functions.
 For the rest, there is math, so long as the calculation you specify is bounded.
 If you're in truly deep waters trying to specify a function, ask yourself: are you trying to do something to the data that isn't parsing or validation?
 If so, you are using the wrong tool in the chain.